-The Love Plays programme has been launched in response to a local and international need for fun and practical application of STEM in school education, the importance of play for childhood development and creativity among children and lastly the strong interest the younger generation have in global sustainability issues when they are informed of them.
-As a result of the programme, play areas which are designed by the school children, are built in disadvantaged areas where children require a safe area to play.
+The Love Plays programme has been launched in response to a global need for the children to develop mentally and physically through outdoor play, the growing need for playful and practical application of STEAM in school education and lastly a strong need to cultivate the next generations passion for global sustainability issues.
+As a result of the Love Plays programme, community tailored play areas are creatively designed with school aged children and sustainably built in disadvantaged areas where children require a safe area to play.

 Children in Love Plays STEAM workshop in Baraa, Tanzania

 Children in conceptual design workshop in Bristol, UK

 Children in Love Plays design development workshop in London, UK

 Love Plays is a cross cultural collaboration between businesses, communities & educational institutions to implement creative play areas that are designed & built by children and youth across a global interactive hub.